aa755/decoding-human-body/_posts/2021-07-24-covid-recovered.md

 - Merck's Vioxx drug was withdrawn from the market after 5 years of public use and ads for causing an [increased incidence of heart attacks](https://www.npr.org/2007/11/10/5470430/timeline-the-rise-and-fall-of-vioxx)
 - after indiscriminate use of antibiotics for decades, it was found to cause not only antibiotic resistance but early overexposure is recently increasingly [suspected to cause autoimmune diseases like asthma](https://www.cincinnatichildrens.org/news/release/2017/antibiotics-in-newborns).
 - Clair Cameron Patterson suspected lead to be hamful as early as in 1940.
 But he was [smeared](https://iowaculture.gov/sites/default/files/history-education-pss-world-clair-transcription.pdf) for years before governments finally  action on reducing lead exposure of the public only in 1970.
-- the sugar for fat substitution for decades is now [increasingly believed to be harmful](https://www.theguardian.com/society/2016/apr/07/the-sugar-conspiracy-robert-lustig-john-yudkin).
+- the sugar for fat substitution promoted for decades is now [increasingly believed to be harmful](https://www.theguardian.com/society/2016/apr/07/the-sugar-conspiracy-robert-lustig-john-yudkin).

 Coming back to covid exactly *NONE* of our expert theoreticians predicted the clots or myocarditis issues: in fact, they were confidently claiming the opposite in December 2020.
 They don't even understand the mechanisms of why these issues happen.